SwadesiStyle/web/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Checklist

 - [ ] Code compiles and runs locally without issues.
+- [ ] Add reference issues adressed in the pull request.
+- [ ] Mention changes implemented
 - [ ] Tests have been written and pass locally (if applicable).
 - [ ] Documentation has been updated as needed.
 - [ ] Check if docker build is passing (read instruction below)
+- [ ] Request for a review from @swapkats

 ## Description